Innovative Activism Grants

 Purpose of These Grants

-While the vast majority of North Star Fund grants are awarded to community organizing, meaning grassroots organizations that lead campaigns and build a membership base, North Star Fund offers a limited number of grants to organizations that support the ecosystem of grassroots organizing.
+While the vast majority of North Star Fund grants are awarded to community organizing, North Star Fund offers a limited number of grants to organizations that support the ecosystem of grassroots organizing.

 Innovative Activism grants support exciting social justice work that creatively engages marginalized community members, develops their leadership, and addresses the root causes of systemic injustice in New York City.